junfengP/SocketServer/docs/Usage.md

 }
 ```

-#### <font color="#FF1493">Warnning:</font>
+## Warnning
 1. Make sure your message contains a "\n" at the end.
    Otherwise, your message wont be accepted until you send a "\n".
-1. When your connect to the socket server, the first thing is to register the type.
+2. When your connect to the socket server, the first thing is to register the type.
    Otherwise, all information will be ignored when the destination is not register yet.
-1. Do not disconnect the server until your close your program.
+3. Do not disconnect the server until your close your program.
-1. All letters are lower case.
+4. All letters are lower case.
-1. The message from Socket Server will be end with "\n" .
+5. The message from Socket Server will be end with "\n" .